Is N scale better than HO scale?

 The simple answer to your question is that HO trains, regardless of brand, are not suited for outdoor use.
 One, the plastics used are not UV resistant, and they will be damaged by continued exposure to heat and sun.

-READ ALSO: What are the functions of the World Bank?
+READ ALSO: What is the role of routers hubs and switches on the network?

 What does HO mean in model trains?